-After what can only be perceived as one of the busiest months of my year (or even life…) it was with open and rather eager arms that I welcomed in a short city break to Edinburgh this month.
+After what can only be perceived as one of the busiest months of my year (or maybe life…) it was with open and rather eager arms that I welcomed in a short city break to Edinburgh this month.
 With the beginnings of a brand new job, plus weddings and festivals filling the weekends.
 Though July has been an exciting time it also been quite draining.
 The idea of 5 days of just me and Ollie left to our own devices discovering all the wonders of Scotland’s capital left me more than looking forward to some time away to just, breathe.
 As I’ve recently claimed that I wanted my website to become more of a visually content based hub for all my adventures and loves.
 I thought the best place to start in regards to my trip was a collection of snaps from the wonderful apartment we had the pleasure of staying in whilst away.

 The Kingsford Residence describes itself as a luxury rental concept, perfect for someone who is looking for all the home comforts with services similar to a hotel.
 For many years Ollie and I have always tried to be money savvy and find bargain friendly places to stay wherever we go.
 However, this year we decided we deserved a little treat.
 We both have settled into new jobs alongside simultaneously moving into a new home all within the space of a couple of months.
 So a little bit of ‘treat yoself’ mentality was on the mind.
 It’s certainly not the most expensive place you can stay in Edinburgh (especially as we found quite a good deal on booking.com) but it was nice to stay somewhere just a little more swanky then our usual digs.